DipsDev/shipc/README.md

 ```

 ##### Results
-This python code, took about 3.5 seconds to run.\
+This python code, took about 32.3 seconds to run.\
-My ship code, took about 3.1 seconds to run.
-(Without a GC);
+My ship code, took about 28.8 seconds to run.